International Electives and Placements

 - First, read up on the FAQs about exchange opportunities and the application process.
 Then, fill out the online application.

-- Please note that the deadline for IFMSA exchanges has already passed, but you can still keep them in mind for next year
+- Please note that the deadline for IFMSA exchanges is coming up in October!
+Check-back frequently for information updates.

 NOSM partnerships with international medical schools